GeoffreyHecht/paprika/README.md

 applied to every application analyzed (every app will have the same category).
 Note that the arguments used to set the name, key or package of the application will not work (`-n, --name / -k, --key / -p, --package`).

-If you want to edit properties to the applications individually, you'll have to include a JSON file in the folder, named `apk-properties.json`.
+If you want to edit the properties of the applications individually, you'll have to include a JSON file in the folder, named `apk-properties.json`.
 The properties read from this file will override the values read from the standard Paprika arguments.